Beverley East has practiced the science of forensic document examination in the US, UK, Jamaica and other countries for 27 years.

 Ms. East’s opinion has been sought after for major media landmark cases such as the Jon Benet Ramsey investigation.
 Her opinion on the Anthrax letters was included in the National Geographic television documentary, which aired internationally in September 2009.

-Ms. East has examined many will and testament fraud cases and won consistently in the Supreme Court in Kingston, Jamaica, the High Court of Trinidad & Tobago, and the Washington, DC Courts.
-One significant examination resulted in a $4.5 million win for a DC lawyer from Ross Bell and Dixon for authenticating the 18th century explorer Alfred Wallace’s 1,700-item collection for the Smithsonian Museum.
+As a seasoned handwriting expert she has examined many will and testament fraud cases and won in the Supreme Court in Kingston, Jamaica, the High Court of Trinidad & Tobago, and the Washington, DC Courts.
+One significant examination resulted in a $4.5 million win for a DC lawyer from Troutman & Saunders for authenticating the 18th century explorer Alfred Wallace’s 1,700-item collection for the Smithsonian Museum.

 Ms. East has provided an 18-month training course in Forensic Questioned Document Examination for a division of the Jamaican Police Force.